submitted by Nancy Clement, Partnering, Engagement and Communications Officer, PEI Field Unit, Parks Canada.

 What is the best thing about working for Parks Canada?

-Would you encourage a friend to apply at Parks Canada, and if so, why?
+Would you encourage a friend to apply at Parks Canada?